Cogmasters/concord/README.md

 * Note: you will likely need to include `-L/usr/local/lib -I/usr/local/include` on your `gcc` command, or in your `CFLAGS` variable in your Makefile for your bot.

 ### On Linux, BSD, and Mac OS X

-The only dependency is `curl-7.56.1` or higher.
-If you are compiling libcurl from source, you will need to build it with SSL support.

 #### Ubuntu and Debian